 In the Spectral Setup editor, start by selecting the Spectral Type and the Polarization Products Desired as these will influence the choices you have for defining your spectral setup.
-In particular, selecting Full polarization will limit you to measurements in Bands 1, 3, 4, 5, 6 and 7.
+In particular, selecting Full polarization will limit you to measurements in Bands 3, 4, 5, 6 and 7.
 If you are not interested in polarization information you should generally leave the radio button set to the default of Dual.
 XX polarization is appropriate only if you need extremely fine spectral resolution (<30 kHz).
-Full polarization observations are offered for Solar observing in Band 3 but these are limited to single continuum observations.